YuBlum/stark-lang/README.md

 Casting is not valid for [arrays](#Arrays), [slices](#Slices), [anyrt](#The-anyrt-type) and custom types (except for distinct aliases).

 ## Arrays
-Arrays are a buffer of objects of the same time with a compile-time known length.
+Arrays are a buffer of objects of the same type with a compile-time known length.

 To define an array open and close square brackets `[]`, in between the square brackets put a positive integer literal or positive integer constant.
 Follow the brackets by the desired type of the array elements:
 ```